alan-sdk/alan.dart/README.md

 Being it in pure Dart means that you can use it inside your [Dart Web](https://dart.dev/web) projects as well as [Flutter](https://flutter.dev) ones.

-You can find the latest release of sacco.dart on [pub](https://pub.dev/packages/sacco#-readme-tab-).

 ## Usage
 ### Creating a wallet